Muthoni69/OrangeHRM/README.md

 # Goal
-This is a sample project to demonstrate how to automate web applications using Python, Selenium Webdriver and PageObjects.
+This is a sample project to practice how to automate web applications using Python, Selenium Webdriver and PageObjects.